gitHST/pager/README.md

   - The ability to like other users reviews
 - Explore
     - The explore page will show books your friends like, recommended books, etc
+- Notifications
+    - The ability to receive notifications about friends, comments etc

 ## Possible feature ideas
 #### Book calendar